-Students will hone their writing skills and will be able to construct an argument about the past using historical sources as evidence, to analyse the complexity and multiplicity of the causes and consequences of revolution, and to evaluate the extent to which the revolution brought change to the lives of people.
+Students will hone their writing skills and will be able to construct an argument about the past using historical sources as evidence. to analyse the complexity and multiplicity of the causes and consequences of revolution, and to evaluate the extent to which the revolution brought change to the lives of people.
 Students will also analyse the different perspectives and experiences of people who lived through dramatic revolutionary moments, and how society changed and/or remained the same.

-In U3&4 Revolutions students will investigate the significant historical causes and consequences of political revolution.
+In Units 3 and 4 Revolutions students will investigate the significant historical causes and consequences of political revolution.
 Revolutions represent great ruptures in time and are a major turning point in the collapse and destruction of an existing political order which results in extensive change to society.
-Revolutions are caused by the interplay of events, ideas. individuals and popular movements, and the interplay between the political, social, cultural, economic and environmental conditions.
+Revolutions are caused by the interplay of events, ideas, individuals and popular movements, and the interplay between the political, social, cultural, economic and environmental conditions.
 Their consequences have a profound effect on the political and social structures of the post-revolutionary society.
 Revolution is a dramatically accelerated process whereby the new regime attempts to create political, social, cultural and economic change and transformation based on the regime's ideology.

 Change in a post-revolutionary society is not guaranteed or inevitable and continuities can remain from the pre-revolutionary society.
 The implementation of revolutionary ideology was often challenged internally by civil war and externally by foreign threats.
 These challenges can result in a compromise of revolutionary ideals and extreme measures of violence, oppression and terror.
+Students will study two revolutions - the American Revolution in semester one and the Russian Revolution in semester two.
+They study the American Revolution from 1754 until 1789 and the Russian Revolution from 1896 until 1927.